Mount Le Conte (Tennessee): Access

 The combined traffic of these five trails makes Mount Le Conte one of the most heavily traversed mountains in the park.
 The Alum Cave and Rainbow Falls trails in particular tend to become overcrowded with visitors seeking rewarding payoffs just a few miles into the trails.
-Hikers can stay in an Appalachian Trail style shelter overnight for $4, limited to 12 spots, with a backcountry permit and reservations from the National Park Service.

-The area was affected by the 2016 Southeastern United States wildfires.
+Hikers can stay in an Appalachian Trail style shelter overnight for $8, limited to 12 spots, with a backcountry permit and reservations from the National Park Service.
+The area was affected by the 2016 Great Smoky Mountains wildfires.
 The park, including the area around Mt.
 Le Conte, was evacuated during the disaster.